dusty-phillips/gitifyhg/README.rst

 gitifyhg
 ========
-This app allows you to do local development in a git repository and push your changes to an upstream mercurial repository.
+This app allows you to do local development in a git repository and push your changes to a specific branch in an upstream mercurial repository.

 It tries not to affect the upstream mercurial repo in any way.
 Thus, only a restricted git workflow is available to you.

 ``gitifyhg`` communicates between the two repos using patches.
-These are applied using ``hg export``, ``hg import``, ``git format-patch``, and ``git am``.
+These are applied internally using ``hg export``, ``hg import``, ``git format-patch``, and ``git am``.

-Currently, gitifyhg does import upstream hg branches at all and it's primary purpose is to keep master synced up with default in the mercurial repository.
+Currently, gitifyhg does not import upstream hg branches at all and it's primary purpose is to keep master synced up with a single branch (normally default) in the mercurial repository.
 It can rebase master onto the hg upstream, and it can push patches from master to upstream.

 URLS
 ----